jspong/jspong.github.io/_posts/2021-07-19-AbstractDynamoAttributes.md

 ```

 Then your implementations are simple subclasses that just need to provide the `TypeReference`.
-I like to store them as static child classes of the types themselves, and call them `ListConverter`, `MapConverter`, or whatever:
+I like to store them as static child classes of the types themselves and call them `ListConverter`, `MapConverter`, or whatever:

 ```java